MaxThePrisberry/bat-lab/FINAL_REPORT.md

 - **Code generation**: Generated boilerplate for new tRPC procedures, Mongoose models, and React components
 - **Debugging**: Traced issues through the Lambda → SQS → MongoDB pipeline when calls weren't processing
 - **Refactoring**: Assisted with feature-based code organization and type safety improvements
-- **Documentation**: Generated technical documentation including CLAUDE.md and this report
+- **Documentation**: Generated technical documentation including CLAUDE.md

 > **[YOUR EXPERIENCE - Write 2-3 sentences about how YOU used AI assistance]**